emiranda927/CarND-Traffic-Sign-Classifier/Traffic Sign Classifier Writeup.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.